facebookresearch/Mephisto/docs/web/docs/guides/how_to_use/worker_quality/common_qualification_flows.md

-# Qualifications
+---
+sidebar_position: 1
+---

+# Using qualifications to improve worker quality
 Qualification control is a powerful component of Mephisto, allowing you to filter out workers with both manual and automatic controls.
 Within this are typical allowlists and blocklists, setting up value-based qualifications, making automatic qualifications for onboarding, and also utilizing the qualifications that various crowdsourcing providers have to offer.
 This document seeks to describe some common use cases for qualifications, and how we currently go about using them.

-# Blocking qualifications
+### Blocking qualifications
 When you set a `block_qualification` during a launch, calling `Worker.grant_qualification(<block_qualification>)` will prevent that worker from working on any tasks that you have set the same `block_qualification` for.
 You can use this to set up blocklists for specific tasks, or for groups of tasks.

-# Onboarding qualifications
+### Onboarding qualifications
 Mephisto has an automatic setup for assigning workers qualifications for particular tasks that they've worked on, such that it's possible to specify a qualification that a worker can be granted on the first time they take out a particular task.
 This qualification is given the name `onboarding_qualification`, and is compatible with any blueprints that have onboarding tasks.

 When a worker accepts your task for the first time, they will have neither the passing or failing version of the onboarding qualification, and will be put into a test version of the task that determines if they are qualified.
 Then only those that qualify the first time will be able to continue working on that task.